-Research Councils UK (RCUK) typically increases its stipend and fee levels annually in line with inflation, based on the Treasury GDP deflator.
-The University of East Anglia always uses at least the minimum fee level recommended by RCUK when setting its Home tuition fees for postgraduate research.
-The RCUK minimum stipend level is frequently used as a guide by other studentship providers.
+UK Research and Innovation (UKRI) typically increases its stipend and fee levels annually in line with inflation, based on the Treasury GDP deflator.
+The University of East Anglia always uses at least the minimum fee level recommended by UKRI when setting its Home tuition fees for postgraduate research.
+The UKRI minimum stipend level is frequently used as a guide by other studentship providers.

 The National Minimum Doctoral Stipend for 2017/18 is £14,553; for 2018/19 it is £14,777.

 UK Research and Innovation's Indicative Fee Level for 2017/18 is £4,195; for 2018/19 it is £4,260.

 The minimum stipend will increase in line with the GDP deflator and this remains the start-point for determining minimum stipend levels.
 This gives the national minimum doctoral stipend for 2017/18 as £14,553 and for 2018/19 as £14,777.

 The indicative fee level will increase in line with the GDP deflator and this gives £4,195 for 2017/18 and £4,260 for 2018/19.
 For planning purposes, research organisations should note that whilst the GDP deflator remains the basis for determining indicative fee levels, it will remain under review.
 (UKRI web site)

 What is UKRI? - About UK Research and Innovation